Chart Color Schemes

 Health

-Health performance in Lockyer Valley - West is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+Health outcomes in Lockyer Valley - West are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

-Lockyer Valley - West faces significant health challenges.
-Common health conditions are somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is very low at approximately 48% of the total population, which totals around 6,278 people.
+Lockyer Valley - West shows below-average health outcomes based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
+Private health cover is very low at approximately 48% of the total population (~6,364 people), compared to 52.5% in Rest of Qld and the national average of 55.7%.

-This compares to a rate of 51.0% in the rest of Queensland.
-Nationally, the average rate is 55.3%.
-Mental health issues and arthritis are the most common medical conditions in the area, impacting 9.8% and 9.4% of residents respectively.
-Conversely, 66.3% of residents declare themselves completely clear of medical ailments, compared to 65.3% in the rest of Queensland.
-The area has 17.5% of residents aged 65 and over, which totals around 2,268 people.
-This is lower than the rate of 18.8% in the rest of Queensland.
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+Mental health issues and arthritis are the most common medical conditions, impacting 9.8 and 9.4% of residents respectively.
+However, 66.3% of residents declare themselves completely clear of medical ailments, compared to 67.6% in Rest of Qld.
+Working-age residents have an above-average prevalence of chronic health conditions.
+The area has 17.8% of residents aged 65 and over (2,336 people), lower than the 20.4% in Rest of Qld.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health